-An importer can bring a device into the EU for the first time and then distribute it in the territory.
-In this case, its importer status takes precedence and it shall be considered as such for this device and not as a distributor.
-The Regulation defines a distributor as "any natural or legal person in the supply chain, other than the manufacturer or the importer, that makes a device available on the market, up until the point of putting into service" 5.
-"Making available on the market" means any supply of a device for distribution, consumption or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge 6.
+An importer brings a device into the EU for the first time and distributes it in the territory.
+Its activity is therefore similar to that of a distributor.
+However, its importer status takes precedence and it shall be considered as such for this device and not as a distributor.
+The Regulation defines a distributor as "any natural or legal person in the supply chain, other than the manufacturer or the importer, that makes a device available on the market, up until the point of putting into service".
+"Making available on the market" means any supply of a device for distribution, consumption or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge."

-So, for the same device (for each batch or each product depending on the distribution channel):
+So, for the same device (for each batch or each product depending on the distribution channel), an operator cannot be an importer and distributor:

 - either this involves a first making available on the market and the operator therefore has the status of importer,

-- 2. Article 2(33) of the MDR.
+- 5. Article 2(33) of the MDR.

-- 3. Article 2(28) of the MDR.
+- 6. Article 2(28) of the MDR.

-- 4. Article 2(33) of the MDR.
+- 7. Article 2(33) of the MDR.

-- 5. Article 2(34) of the MDR.
+- 8. Article 2(34) of the MDR.

-- 6. Article 2(27) of the MDR.
+- 9. Article 2(27) of the MDR.